A topic from the subject of Biochemistry in Chemistry.

 6. At each time point (1, 5, 10, and 15 minutes), remove the corresponding test tube from the water bath and add 1 drop of iodine solution.

-7. Record the color change that occurs in each test tube.
+7. Observe and record the color change that occurs in each test tube.
+A color chart may be helpful for precise comparisons.

 Observations